shelby-frolycoding/Near-Us/README.md

 - Add second or third API -- the Astronomy pic of the Day and maybe something with the ISS -daily APOD would be totes cool
-- Add more interactive features (see above) liek a floating space station that you can slick and it give you the location of the ISS
+- Add more interactive features (see above) like a floating space station that you can slick and it give you the location of the ISS
 - maybe have daily NASA facts?

 ## Project Schedule